-I believe the IRS would disallow a tax deduction where the taxpayer sustained a sprain, unless the taxpayer also happens to be a professional athlete or can document that use of the hot tub was necessary to reduce loss of income.
+I believe the IRS would disallow a tax deduction where the taxpayer sustained a short term injury such as a sprain unless the taxpayer also happens to be a professional athlete or can document that use of the hot tub was necessary to reduce the loss of income.

 Where an injury becomes a long-term problem, such as when traumatic arthritis develops, I believe a claim to deduct a hot tub should be allowed but will the IRS agree?
 The long-term nature of some injuries and medical problems become more obvious and easier to prove, such as when a taxpayer undergoes surgery.
 You should discuss this issue with your accountant and your doctor to make sure that both are in agreement as to the length of time required for a disability and as to whether your medical condition meets that requirement.

 How much will a tax deduction for a hot tub save me?

 Deducting a spa will save me approximately 40% of the purchase price, however, the value of your deduction will depend upon your tax bracket.
 Discuss this with your accountant.
 In fact, you should discuss everything mentioned here with your accountant prior to deducting the expense of your hot tub on your tax return.

 How to Get Your Insurance to Pay for Your Hot Tub

 Will the Insurance Company Pay the Entire Cost of My Hot Tub?